Underdisc/PhonetGenerator/README.md

 ## Running

 You can either build it from source or check the release folder.
-The each of the zips in the release folder contain the configuration files needed to run the program.
+Each of the zips in the release folder contain the configuration files needed to run the program.

 If you want to build from source, do this from the root of the repository.
 I am using version 3.6.2 of cmake.